-INDICATOR (CREDIT) SECTION METRIC MAX SCORE QL1.4 Minimize Noise and Vibration QUALITY OF LIFE: WELLBEING The extent that operational noise and vibration is assessed and mitigated, and target levels achieved.
+INDICATOR (CREDIT) SECTION METRIC MAX SCORI QL1.4 Minimize Noise and Vibration QUALITY OF LIFE: WELLBEING The extent that operational noise and vibration is assessed and mitigated, and target levels achieved.
 12 QL1.6 Minimize Construction Impacts QUALITY OF LIFE: WELLBEING Extent of issues addressed through construction management plans.
 8 LD1.4 Pursue Byproduct Synergies LEADERSHIP: COLLABORATION The extent to which the project team works with external groups to find beneficial use of waste, excess resources, or capacity.
-18 LD3.3 Conduct a Life- Cycle Economic Evaluation LEADERSHIP: ECONOMY The comprehensiveness of the economic analyses used to determine the net impacts of the project, and their use in assessing alternatives to inform decision making.
+18 LD3.3 Conduct a Life-Cycle Economic Evaluation LEADERSHIP: ECONOMY The comprehensiveness of the economic analyses used to determine the net impacts of the project, and their use in assessing alternatives to inform decision making.
 14 RA1.1 Support Sustainable Procurement Practices RESOURCE ALLOCATION: MATERIALS The extent of sustainable procurement programs, and the percentage of materials sourced from manufacturers and/or suppliers that implement sustainable practices.
 12 RA1.2 Use Recycled Materials RESOURCE ALLOCATION: MATERIALS Percentage of project materials that are reused or recycled.
 Plants, soil, rock, and water are not included in this credit.
 16 RA1.4 Reduce Construction Waste RESOURCE ALLOCATION: MATERIALS Percentage of total waste diverted from disposal.
 16 RA2.2 Reduce Construction Energy Consumption RESOURCE ALLOCATION: ENERGY The number of strategies implemented on the project during construction that reduce energy consumption and emissions.
 12 RA2.3 Use Renewable Energy RESOURCE ALLOCATION: ENERGY Extent to which renewable energy sources are incorporated.
 24 RA3.3 Reduce Construction Water Consumption RESOURCE ALLOCATION: WATER The number of strategies implemented during construction that reduce potable water consumption.
 8 NW2.4 Protect Surface and Groundwater Quality NATURAL WORLD: CONSERVATION Designs, plans, and programs instituted to prevent and monitor surface water and groundwater contamination during construction and operations.
 20 NW3.5 Protect Soil Health NATURAL WORLD: ECOLOGY Degree to which the disruption of soil health has been minimized and restored.
 8 CR1.1 Reduce Net Embodied Carbon CLIMATE AND RESILIENCE: EMISSIONS Percentage of reduction in net embodied carbon of materials.
 20 CR1.2 Reduce Greenhouse Gas Emissions CLIMATE AND RESILIENCE: EMISSIONS Percentage of reduction in operational greenhouse gas emissions.
 26 CR1.3 Reduce Air Pollutant Emissions CLIMATE AND RESILIENCE: EMISSIONS Reduction of air pollutants compared to baseline.
-18 MAXIMUM AVAILABLE SCORE 232 presented the 'qualitatively' assessment made with this tool, following the procedure dedicated to the Envision SP certified by the Institute for Sustainable Infrastructure3.
-For each of the latter, a table and a radar diagram are shown, summarizing the ratings.
+18 232

 Tab.
-8-1, The Envision/DNSH framework evaluation for the case study, maximum available scores
+7-1, The Envision/DNSH framework evaluation for the case study, maximum available scores.